This information explains what you and your family can expect toward the end of life and the options you have available.

 If you have not filled out a Health Care Proxy form, ask your nurse for the resources What You Need to Know about a Health Care Agent and Health Care Decisions: Protect Yourself—Plan Ahead.Back to top

-Palliative CarePalliative care is an approach to caring for patients and their families.
-Palliative care specialists are healthcare professionals who are expert in helping people optimize their quality of life when they are facing life-threatening or debilitating illnesses.
-Unlike hospice care, which is for people at the end of life, palliative care is provided as part of acute care, along with chemotherapy and other treatments.
+Palliative care is an approach to caring for patients and their families.
+Palliative care specialists are healthcare professionals who are experts in helping people improve their quality of life when they are facing life-threatening or debilitating illnesses.
+Unlike hospice care, which is for people at the end of life (see the “Hospice Care” section below), palliative care can start when you are first diagnosed and can be provided along with chemotherapy and other treatments.

-At some point you and your doctor may decide that the goal of your care can longer be to cure your cancer.
-Instead the goal is to relieve your symptoms.
-With the focus moved from cure to comfort, you and your family can concentrate on the quality of the time you have left.
-You might live for days, weeks, or many months.
-Palliative care aims to help you make the most of this time.Back to top
+At some point, you and your doctor may decide that the goal of your care can no longer be to treat your cancer, but instead, to relieve your symptoms.
+With the focus shifted primarily to keeping you comfortable, you and your family can concentrate on the quality of the time you have left.
+You may live for days, weeks, or many months.Back to top

-- to help them to have a peaceful death
+- Help you have a peaceful death.

 - At home

 - In a nursing home